tirupatibg/azure-quickstart-templates/hazelcast-vm-cluster/README.md

 - `clusterUsername` By default `adminUsername` is used as `clusterUsername`.
 - `adminPassword` Root user password for the VM.
 - `clusterPassword` By default `adminPassword` is used as `clusterPassword`.
-- `subnetAddressPrefix` Subnet address range for hazelcast nodes.
-It's recommended that blue & green cluster nodes stays in a separate subnets.
+- `subnetAddressPrefix` Subnet address range for hazelcast instances.
+It's recommended that blue & green cluster instances stays in a separate subnets.
 Ex: 10.0.253.0/24 for blue & 10.0.254.0/24 for green clusters.
 BTW, it should align with the address space of VNET.
 - `instanceCount` Default 2.

-###### Add Nodes to Existing Cluster
+###### Add Instances to an Existing Cluster
-Same command as above including parameter values, except `nodeStartIndex` parameter.
-Value for nodeStartIndex should be (no.of nodes that are already provisioned + 1).
-Ex: if there are 2 nodes in existing cluster, then nodeStartIndex should be 3.
+Same command as above including parameter values, except `instanceStartIndex` parameter.
+Value for instanceStartIndex should be 'instance count of existing hz cluster + 1'.
+Ex: if there are 2 instance in existing cluster, then the instanceStartIndex should be 3.

 ###### Created Components
 These are the list of components that are created after successful provision.